What Is Counselling & Psychotherapy?

 The terms Counselling and Psychotherapy are used interchangeably and even within the profession there is some discord as to whether they are different practices.
 It is generally accepted that counselling is shorter term work, focused on difficulties in the here and now and that psychotherapy is longer term work, at a deeper or unconscious level.

 This will be discussed at the initial assessment appointment and is dependent upon each client or couple's clinical requirements and personal situation.
 Flexibility to work either short-term (up to 8 weeks) or on a longer term basis is available.

 What Is The Frequency of Sessions?

 Usually on a weekly or fortnightly basis.

 This varies with each therapist, depending upon their experience and the services that they provide.
 Typically the session fees will be between £50-£60 per session for individuals, or £60-£80for couples.
 Please contact the practice to discuss your particular requirements and which therapist would be most appropriate for your needs.

 How Soon Can I Be Seen?

 As a group practice, we are able to offer a range of appointments times to suit clients requirements, including early morning, evenings and weekends.
 We can usually offer an immediate appointment, without any need to wait.

 Please contact the office either by phone on 01329 827121 or by email The West Street Centre Messages will be responded to promptly.

-For clients who prefer not to visit in person, we are also able to offer appointments remotely, using online video calling applications (such as Skype and Zoom) or by telephone.
+For clients who prefer not to visit in person, sessions can be held remotely via video calling applications (such as Skype or Zoom) or by telephone.